anishav3rma/frontyard/README.md

 # frontyard
+# Welcome to Frontyard's Repo!
+Frontyard is an interactive school community for all colleges/universities in North Carolina.
-official github repo for frontyard. as of current all FRONTEND files have been uploaded to the repo.
+Official github repo for frontyard.
+As of current all FRONTEND files have been uploaded to the repo.